The Purpose of a Meeting Agenda: Productivity and Efficiency

 AI has come to stay.
 Since its inception, it’s been revolutionizing daily work operations.
 One of its notable applications is the creation of meeting agendas.

 Leveraging AI to create meeting plans is seamless.
-For most of them, you can input the meeting objectives, and the tool automatically generates a comprehensive list of discussion topics and action items congruent with these objectives.
+For most, you can input the meeting objectives, and the tool automatically generates a comprehensive list of discussion topics and action items congruent with these objectives.

 These tools ensure that all the necessary items to fulfill the purpose of a meeting are captured within its agenda.